srujankalvacherla/SKAlert/README.md

 # SKAlert

-Alerts in iOS might be painful when it comes to writing multiple lines of code and reusabilty issues.
+Alerts in iOS might be painful when it comes to writing multiple lines of code and has reusabilty issues.
 For that matter we have created `SKAlert` for simpler usage of alerts for iOS.

 ## Requirements